sfatali/cloud-developer/course-03/README.md

 2) An automatic build in TravisCI will be triggered by the push.
 Check the status here: https://travis-ci.org/github/sfatali/cloud-developer

 3) Upon build's successful completion, app components' Docker images will be pushed here: https://hub.docker.com/u/sfatali.
-Find the labels of the latest images there - which are timestamps, see in the tags section (e.g. https://hub.docker.com/r/sfatali/reverseproxy/tags).
+Find the labels of the latest images (which are timestamps) in the tags section (e.g. https://hub.docker.com/r/sfatali/reverseproxy/tags).

 4) To apply the newest version image version, use: